garimakumari44/projects/README.md

 #Made a personalized to do list for myself to note daily activities and print it on the board.

-# GRAPHIC DESIGNING
-# created banner logo, designed mockups with al generated iamges.
+# GRAPHIC DESIGNING: created banner logo, designed mockups with al generated images.